 The conditions of share ownership should also outline how someone applies to become a shareholder.
 In many cases, a written application is submitted to the board of directors, and is accompanied with payment for the purchase of a share.
 Shareholders determine the price assigned to a share at a general meeting.

-Legally, bylaws need to include a provision allowing or prohibiting joint shares in the co-operative business.
+Legally, bylaws in Saskatchewan need to include a provision allowing or prohibiting joint shares in the co-operative business.
 Defining joint share ownership outlines whether more than one individual or legal entity can own a single share or not.

-Important to co-operative business bylaws is clearly outlining what happens to surplus revenue (profit).
+Important to co-operative business bylaws in Saskatchewan is clearly outlining what happens to surplus revenue (profit).
 For example, many co-operative businesses include a stipulation that a portion of the surplus (e.g. 10%) be allocated to reserves or community projects.
 Some co-operative businesses distribute profits amongst shareholders, which is called a dividend.
 Co-operatives distributing dividends to shareholders should state in their by-laws that dividends are issued proportionate to the shareholder’s use of the business’ services and may not be issued for negligible amounts (e.g. less than $10).

 This section of the bylaws should outline the process followed when a shareholder wants to withdrawal their share from the business.
 Many co-operative businesses require shareholders to submit a written notice of intention to withdraw and the matter is resolved at a board meeting.
 Co-operative businesses pay all amounts held to the credit of the shareholder within a set time frame (e.g. 2 weeks) after accepting a shareholder’s application to withdraw.